McDonald’s Global Customer Privacy Statement Overview

 Back to Top

-3. How We Share The Information We Collect
+3. How We Share Your Information

 Back to Top

-4. Children's Privacy Notice
+4. Children's Privacy Statement

 We urge parents to regularly monitor and supervise their children's online activities.
 If you have any questions about our children’s privacy practices, please contact us at our Global or Local Data Protection Office using the contact information provided below.
 If you are contacting a Local Data Protection Office, please choose the office in the country in which you are a customer.